Le Franc Vieilles Vignes, Olivier Cousin

 Organic

-Le Franc Vieilles Vignes, Olivier Cousin - 2021
+Le Franc Vieilles Vignes, Olivier Cousin - 2022

-Item # 36093 750mL
+Item # 36093 750 mL

 Old vines Cabernet Franc with incredible depth and a wild character.
 Sixty year old vines and full of black fruit aromas, black peppercorns and great musky tannins.
 As always, Olivier Cousin, keeps the excitement going with his wines.
 The wine has zero added sulfur at bottling.